FernandoViudez/algo-nft-booth/README.md

+Source code from Algorand foundation NFT-booth repository, modifications made by Indelve

-Front end for NFT Minting Booth
+## Front end for NFT Minting Booth

 Setup is:
 1. Artists create and upload image + metadata to IPFS